bytebase/bytebase.com-old/content/docs/en/get-started/configure-workspace/register-accounts.md

 ## **Register a regular account**

-After the admin account is created, you can register a normal account and will be granted **Workspace Developer** role.
+After the admin account is created, you can register a regular account and will be granted **Workspace Developer** role.

 ![normal-account](/docs/en/get-started/configure-workspace/register-accounts/normal-account.webp)